Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-gearing-up/text.md

     }
 ```
 &nbsp;
 you might wonder now why we use hash comparison and why not directly compare the input and the values (bytes and string), well solidity can't do that, hence that logic above is implemented.
-Okay let's write the code now
+Okay let's write the code now &nbsp;
+&nbsp;

 ```solidity
 function solveGearingUp() public payable{